 As discussed further in the "Measurement Focus and Basis of Accounting" section of this note, these financial statements are presented on a cash basis of accounting.
 This cash basis of accounting differs from accounting principles generally accepted in the United States of America (GAAP).
-Generally accepted accounting principles include all relevant Governmental Accounting Standards Board (GASB) pronouncements, which have been applied to the extent they are applicable to the cash basis of accounting.
-Following are the more significant of the Center's accounting policies.
+These financial statements include all relevant Governmental Accounting Standards Board (GASB) pronouncements, which have been applied to the extent they are applicable to the cash basis of accounting.
+Following are the more significant of the ISC's accounting policies.